ckhire/ckhire/docs/ci_cd_gitea.md

   There are **3** levels of execution for 🏃.
   1. Instance Level  :--> Don't get 😕.
 As we know our server is an instance.
 We may have multiple instances or you may 🤔 like single server instance may have many organization and ..yes 🏁 runners shared across multiple organizations.
   2. Organization Level :--> Runners setup at this level are inherited by all repository within organization and any repo can use it.
   3. Repository Level  :--> These will get triggerd for events of specific repository.
 One can say each repository has its own or shares same runner.

+🤔 How to get token for each of this levels ❔

+❔ ⏭️ How to feed this to Act Runner instance knows as Registration of Act Runner

+I] 🖨️ Interactive way
+> ./act_runner --config config.yaml register
+> The Gitea instance URL, like https://gitea.com/ or http://192.168.8.8:3000/
+> _Paste the token copied above_
+> _Runner Name_ It chooses host machine name if filled blank
+> **_Runner lable name_**  #This is paired like `os_name-version_name` like ubuntu-20.04.
+This is very important as it will pick this lable from the ci/cd script provided in repo and as per the lable it will match against the registered one using this lable and will interact with runner as per given script.
+Below are screenshots for ⤵️

+✔️ ❎ We are not done yet. 🤔 🧐 Below is the simple `build.yaml` required in `.gitea/workflows` folder in the `root` 📁 of your repository.
+> ```yaml
+>name: Trial

+on:
+  push:
+    branches: [main]

+jobs:
+  deploy:
+    runs-on: ubuntu-20.04
+    defaults:
+      run:
+        working-directory: /home/ckhire/repos/tracking
+    steps:
+      - name: listing
+        run: ls -lrt

+      - name: Checkout repo
+        run: git pull origin main